interfacesComparable<T> interface:

 }

-s can now be sorted!An interface
+Animals can now be sorted!An interface is a contract:

-, you must provide certain functionalitySorting example:
+interface, you must provide certain functionalitySorting example:

 Comparable

-determines what is meant by comparisonSeparate interface from implementation
+class determines what is meant by comparisonSeparate interface from implementation

 We’ve seen some data structures: